Code-Institute-Submissions/cosmic-crystals/README.md

 -   [Google Fonts:](https://fonts.google.com/) was used to import the 'Chivo Mono' and 'Space Grotesk' fonts into the style.css file which are used on all pages of the project.
 -   [Git:](https://git-scm.com/) was used for utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
+-   [Font Awesome:](https://fontawesome.com/) was used to add icons for social media links located in the footer.